 But then, I remembered my meditation from that morning and resolved to put it into action.
 I did not want anxiety strangling me!

-Mike and I prayed, asking the Lord to show us where the key was.
+Mike and I made a prayer request, asking the Lord to show us where the key was.
 Then we started retracing my steps, searching in the grass for my key.

-With every step, I affirmed my trust in God and asked for His peace and wisdom.
+With every step, I affirmed my trust in God and asked for His peace and wisdom, secure in His perfect plan.
 I refused to allow my body to get tense and dismissed “What if” thoughts, which fuel anxiety.

-After a while, Mike told me that he heard Lord say, “The key never made it to her pocket.”
-He decide to go back and search the trunk of the car, which I had been in to get the balls.
+After a while, Mike told me that he heard the Lord say, “The key never made it to her pocket.”
+He decided to go back and search the trunk of the car, which I had been in to get the balls.

 Later on, Mike asked the Lord why He didn’t reveal the answer sooner.